AdobeXD/plugin-samples/reference/scenegraph.md

 ### *sceneNode.hasLinkedContent : <code>boolean</code>*
 True if the node's appearance comes from a link to an external resource, such as Creative Cloud Libraries or a separate XD document (in the case of a Linked Symbol instance).

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode) **Read only**: true

+* * *

+<a name="SceneNode-pluginData"></a>

+### *sceneNode.pluginData : <code>&ast;</code>*
+**Since**: XD 14

+Metadata specific to your plugin.
+Must be a value which can be converted to a JSON string, or undefined to clear the stored metadata on this node.

+Metadata is persisted with the document when it is saved.
+Duplicating a node (including across documents, via copy-paste) will duplicate the metadata with it.
+If the node lies within a Symbol or Repeat Grid, all instances of the node will have identical metadata (changes in one copy will automatically be synced to the other copy).
+Metadata stored by this plugin cannot be accessed by other plugins - each plugin has its own isolated metadata storage.

+To store general metadata for the document overall, set pluginData on the [root](#module_scenegraph-root) node of the scenegraph.
+Metadata on the root node can be changed from _any_ edit context.

+**Kind**: instance property of [<code>SceneNode</code>](#SceneNode) **Read only**: true